Prohelion/prohelion.github.io/docs/Motor_Controllers/Motor_Sense_Interfaces/WaveSculptor_Motor_Interface_Type_1/10_Position_Sensor.md

 ## Type

-The type 1 interface reads three channels of position information from <strong>hall-effect position sensors. </strong> It provides each channel with a 1k pull-up resistor for use with open-collector sensors.
+The type 1 interface reads three channels of position information from __hall-effect position sensors. __ It provides each channel with a 1k pull-up resistor for use with open-collector sensors.

 ## Power